moaziat/JacobianNet/README.md

 This script will:
 - Generate diverse field pairs (turbulent, vortex, shear, mixed)
-- Compute corresponding Arakawa Jacobians
+- Compute corresponding Arakawa Jacobians using the nine-point stencil method
 - Save the dataset in HDF5 format

 ### 2. Train the Model